dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 `IHttpClientFactory` integrates with the third-party library [Polly](https://github.com/App-vNext/Polly).
 Polly is a comprehensive resilience and transient fault-handling library for .NET.
 It allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, and Fallback in a fluent and thread-safe manner.

 Extension methods are provided to enable the use of Polly policies with configured `HttpClient` instances.
-The Polly extensionsupport adding Polly-based handlers to clients.
+The Polly extensions support adding Polly-based handlers to clients.
 Polly requires the [Microsoft.Extensions.Http.Polly](https://www.nuget.org/packages/Microsoft.Extensions.Http.Polly/) NuGet package.

 ### Handle transient faults